TUTORIAL9 MIN READ24 APR 2026

 Type “AI rendering for architects” into Google and count how many of the top results mention interiors.
 The overwhelming majority.
 Interiors are the obvious showcase — warm lighting, visible materials, the sense of space.
 Exteriors carry a different kind of weight in architectural visualization: scale, context, landscape integration, material honesty, and the all-important first impression that a building makes on a street or in a neighborhood.

 Yet most AI rendering tools have been trained and optimized primarily on interior scenes.
 Exteriors introduce challenges interiors don't have — sky and weather simulation, contextual landscape, multiple light sources, materials that behave differently in outdoor conditions, and the need to represent a building at scale within its environment.
+The same sketch-to-render workflow that makes AI fast for interiors applies here, but the prompting and export setup require a different approach.

 This guide is for architects and designers who want to render exteriors with AI — what's different about outdoor rendering, what works, and exactly how to do it.
+For the commercial case for AI rendering in general, see the exterior rendering landing page.

 Why Exterior Rendering Is Harder (And Why It Matters)